ICE: Criminal immigrants freed because of COVID going back to crime

 ICE said it warned the judge about the records of those he was forcing to be released in late October.

-In the weeks since, one 50-year-old man from India was arrested by the Ventura Police Department for an outstanding warrant for lewd and lascivious acts with a minor under age 14.
+In the weeks since, one 50-year-old man from India was arrested by the Ventura Police Department over an outstanding warrant for lewd and lascivious acts with a minor under age 14.

-A 56-year-old Mexican was arrested by Newport Beach Police for disorderly conduct under the influence of drugs, and for contempt of court.
-A 34-year-old Mexican was arrested in El Segundo for having a loaded gun and drug paraphernalia, and for burglary and grand theft.
+A 56-year-old Mexican was arrested by Newport Beach Police and accused of disorderly conduct under the influence of drugs, and for contempt of court.
+A 34-year-old Mexican was arrested in El Segundo on suspicion of burglary, grand theft, and having a loaded gun and drug paraphernalia.

 In releasing people, ICE demanded they be fitted with GPS bracelets to monitor their whereabouts, required them to provide accurate addresses, and set check-ins.